abarichello/bfheroesFesl/README.md

 The general  consists of the following components:
 1. gameClient.exe: the front-end gameClient - for Production mode that runs on the player's computer.
 Consists mainly of a graphical userinterface and some game-logic.

-2. gameServer.exe: the back-end server that acts as a central game coordinator for the players in a match.
+2. gameServer.exe: the server that acts as a central game coordinator for the players in a match.
 Consists mainly of game logic and connections to game clients.

-3.FESL Login.
-A backend  login System.
-Used mostly for authentication for account and Stats being retrieved for the player.
+3.FESL Login Server.
+A  login System.
+Used mostly for authentication for account and Stats retrieving for the player.
+We don't know the meaning of FESL, probably front end socket-lawyer?

 4. Theater Server: Another back-end server that stores player and server data and responsible for other functions like: match-making/ranking/leveling up/server bookmarks.
 This server provides persistance in between matches.

-5. "Magma server": an HTTPS API ,  essential for the login,used to validate  the web_token(sessionId),and other game requests(Store,Entitlements,FriendSystem ,ServerBookmark), the reponse is parsed as XML
+5. "Magma server": an HTTP API , used for the login,validation and for the web_token(sessionId),& more game requests(Store,Entitlements,FriendSystem ,ServerBookmark), the reponse is parsed as XML

 ## Master server overview
 The MASTER server has 3 components:(Note ,in this Code FESL and UDP are together , but you can make your own code and separate TCP from UDP.
-"Magma" API is already working standalone)
+Magma Server already work as Standalone

-2. 1 UDP Server Interface: a message based protocol server that handles querying, joining, leaving, ...
-For Both game servers and clients
+2. 1 UDP Server Interface: a message based server that handles querying, joining, leaving, ...
+For Both gameServer(BFHeroes_w32ded.exe) and gameClient(BFHeroes.exe)

 ## TLS
 On Start, both the game client and the game server will first connect to the FESL server(Which works like a Login).